Source: Drewry Shipping Consultants (2010), Reefer Shipping Market

 Making the distinction between the living and the non-living is

-of vital importance for the transport mode because of the
+of vital importance for transport because of the

 distinction in temperature setup and atmosphere control.
 Living